kailash360/My-Projects/Web Development/Gym Website/README.md

 - HTML
 - CSS

-_This was my first project in the field of Web Development; a simple homepage made from scratch using HTML and CSS only.
-I continued to learn JavaScript and worked on more projects._
+_This was my first project in the field of Web Development; a simple homepage made from scratch using HTML and CSS only._

 Host Link : https://kailash360.github.io/GymHomepage.github.io/